sedemto/phain-ltfat/README.md

 | **Average**  | 4.1697           | 2.3162   |**44.3590**       | 4.8906       | 2.3581   | **51.7449**      | 9.2955       | 4.7995   | **48.2878**      |

 - To compare the differences between the projections a small demo called `demo_proj.m` was used.
-- SNR of the reconstructed signals with the parameter `updateInputCP = false` (blue) and `updateInputCP = true` (orange):
+- The SNR in the course of iterations; comparison between reconstruction with `updateInputCP = false` (blue) and `updateInputCP = true` (orange) :
 <img width="1920" height="973" alt="diffWithWithoutUpdate" src="https://github.com/user-attachments/assets/0c148e33-5230-4809-bcf6-a035377c6256" />

 ### Notes
 The `main.m` function in `U-PHAIN` folder can be used to process datasets in bulk with the default option being the DPAI dataset.

-Even though LTFAT has functions for the calculation of instantaneous frequency, the original functions "calcInstFreq", "instPhaseCorrection" and "invInstPhaseCorrection" from [1] were utilized due to faster computational time.
+Even though LTFAT offers functions for the calculation of instantaneous frequency, the original functions "calcInstFreq", "instPhaseCorrection" and "invInstPhaseCorrection" from [1] were utilized due to their faster computational time.

 Tests were run in Matlab 2024b on PC with Intel Core i7-6829HQ CPU @2.7GHz, 16 GB RAM and Windows 10.
-The Matlab codes use the Signal Processing Toolbox and LTFAT [3].
+The Matlab codes use the Signal Processing Toolbox and the [LTFAT toolbox](https://github.com/ltfat/ltfat/releases) [3].

 ## References
 [1] Tanaka, Tomoro, Kohei Yatabe, and Yasuhiro Oikawa, “PHAIN: Audio inpainting via phase-aware optimization with instantaneous frequency,” IEEE/ACM Transactions on Audio, Speech, and Language Processing, Sep 2024.